geniusboywonder/BotArmy/docs/updated_architecture.md

 ## 1. Architecture Overview

-BotArmy is designed as a **Sequential Agent Orchestration System** with real-time human oversight, built for rapid POC deployment on free cloud platforms.
+BotArmy is designed as a **Sequential Agent Orchestration System** with real-time human oversight, built for rapid Proof-of-Concept (POC) deployment on free cloud platforms.

 ### 1.1 High-Level Architecture